quipper/monorepo-deploy-actions/git-push-service/README.md

 ### Update strategy of namespace branch

-This action updates a namespace branch via a pull request by default.
+This action updates a namespace branch via a pull request.
 It brings the following benefits:

 - It would avoid the retries of fast-forward when many jobs are running concurrently
 - You can revert a change of manifest by clicking "Revert" button in a pull request

-You can turn off this feature by `update-via-pull-request` flag.
+You can turn on this feature by `update-via-pull-request` flag.